 The issue is discussed here.

-In my opinion the contended memory differences on the +2A/+3 should have never got past Amstrad's QA when they designed those computers, especially since the original +2 was correct.
+In my opinion the contended memory differences on the +2A/+3 should have never got past Amstrad's QA when they designed those computers, especially since the 128k and +2 had an established user base and games that relied on this behaviour.
+Perhaps, they should have retrospectively changed the 128k specification?

 There is a good list of affected games here.